Global Subsets in OLAP Rules

-Based on the scenario, subsets can be referenced in either the rule target definition or in DCR (not in static cell reference).
+Depending on the scenario, subsets can be referenced in either the rule target definition or in dynamic cell reference.
+Subsets cannot be used inside static cell references.
+The general syntax for referencing a subset in a rule is:

 Copy